huggingface/blog/inference-endpoints-llm.md

 ## Conclusion

-In this blog post, we showed you how to deploy open-source LLMs to Hugging Face inference Endpoints, and how to stream responses and test the performance of our endpoints.
-By using Hugging Face Inference Endpoints you can deploy models as production-ready APIs with just a few clicks, benefit from automatic scale to zero capability, and deploy models in secure offline endpoints backed by SOC2 Type 2 certification.
-Additionally, we showed you how to stream responses using Python and JavaScript to improve the user experience by streaming tokens as they are generated.
+In this blog post, we showed you how to deploy open-source LLMs using Hugging Face Inference Endpoints, how to control the text generation with advanced parameters, and how to stream responses to a Python or JavaScript client to improve the user experience.
+By using Hugging Face Inference Endpoints you can deploy models as production-ready APIs with just a few clicks, reduce your costs with automatic scale to zero, and deploy models into secure offline endpoints backed by SOC2 Type 2 certification.
 ---

 Thanks for reading!
 If you have any questions, feel free to contact me on [Twitter](https://twitter.com/_philschmid) or [LinkedIn](https://www.linkedin.com/in/philipp-schmid-a6a2bb196/).